eddiefiv/soap/README.md

     - Linux embedded development with C++
 ## Getting Started and Installation

-### Install llama-cpp
+### Install `llama-cpp-python`

-Install from either one of the guides to ensure the right version and type of `llama-cpp` is installed
+Install from either one of the guides to ensure the right version and type of `llama-cpp-python` is installed

 [CPU Only Installation](https://python.langchain.com/docs/integrations/llms/llamacpp#cpu-only-installation)